 Estimated Value Minimum No. of Quotations/ Tenders Council Seal Notes Authorisation to award contract Under £10,000 (Obtain a minimum of one written quotation) No Although a formal procurement process does not need to be followed, value for money still needs to be demonstrated e.g. informal price comparison/obtain written quotation.
-Departmental Manager £10,000 - £74,999 3 quotations No Unless a recognised trade or profession contract is to be used (i.e. JCT) then the Council's standard terms and conditions must be used.
-Legal Services must approve any deviation from these terms and conditions.
-Consideration should Head of Service
+Departmental Manager £10,000 - £74,999 3 quotations No Unless a recognised trade or profession contract is to be used (i.e. JCT) then the Council's standard terms and conditions Head of Service